New York Marriott Marquis: Critical reception

 Of the original plans, architectural critic Ada Louise Huxtable wrote that the Portman Hotel "will be not only the city's tallest, but also its most dramatic, repeating and enlarging a successful Portman formula already in operation in Atlanta, Chicago, and San Francisco".
 Huxtable wrote that Times Square's redevelopment was contingent on whether the "large, tide-turning" Portman Hotel was able to succeed.
 Architectural Forum wrote that "any Portman in a storm (especially that of Times Square) will do just fine", while The New Yorker commented, "The hotel looked like fun".
 Conversely, Stanley Abercrombie of Architecture Plus said "the hotel threatens to effect, at street level, a weakening rather than a strengthening of Times Square vitality".

 In 1980, after the redesigned hotel was revealed, Paul Goldberger wrote that he supported the hotel plans.
 Though Goldberger was slightly disturbed by the planned destruction of the theaters, "the life of an ongoing city is always one of tradeoffs".
 Abercrombie, writing for the Journal of the Institute of American Architects, said in 1982: "The new hotel may do wonderful things for the area, but it could have been even more beneficial if another site had been chosen for it."
 Michael Sorkin characterized the hotel as "hopelessly self-centered".
 When the hotel finally opened, Goldberger called the design outdated, with the mass "looming over Times Square like an upended bunker".
 Newsday said two years after the hotel's completion that the "exterior could hold its own against anything in Dallas", while the "interior resembles the set where Luke Skywalker battled Darth Vader."
 Herbert Muschamp said: "Throughout the hotel, design issues a protective order that makes the city outside a forbidding presence, mercifully kept at bay."

-Reviews of the hotel's service were mixed.
 U.S. News & World Report, which did not rank the hotel among the top 100 in New York City, wrote: "For some previous visitors it's this Marriott's high-caliber service that wins them over [...] but for others it's the enviable location."